jackstar12/balance-bot/README.md

     - `%d.%m. %H:%M`
     - `%d.%m. %H`
     - `%d.%m.`

-    <br> If the format does not specify the date, the current will be used
+    If the format does not specify the date, the current will be used